 1. Diploma Background and Aims

-Business has been a core and stable curriculum area for Certa.
-The existing Access to HE Diploma (Business) has historically been delivered by one provider with other providers adopting similar Diplomas, or offering Business related units within their ‘Combined’ or Humanities and Social Sciences provision.
-Providers and Higher Education Institutes (HEIs) evaluated the existing Diploma content with the Access to HE Diploma Specification in mind and the AVA presents this Learning Programme Plan (LPP) to reflect the wishes of providers.
+Business has been a core and stable curriculum area for Skills and Education Group Access.
+The existing Access to HE Diploma (Business) has historically been delivered by one Provider with other Providers adopting similar Diplomas or offering Business-related units within their “Combined” or Humanities and Social Sciences provision.
+Providers and Higher Education Institutes (HEIs) evaluated the existing Diploma content with the Access to HE Diploma Specification in mind, and the AVA presents this Learning Programme Plan (LPP) to reflect the wishes of Providers.

 This Diploma was prepared for validation, following a review of the existing Access to Higher Education Diploma (Business), which was first validated in May 2014.

-The aims of the Access to HE Diploma (Business) are to:
+The aims of the Access to HE Diploma (Business) are as follows:

-prepare students who are returning to education for progression to Higher Education, further training in a related vocational or occupational area
+Prepare students who are returning to education for progression to HE, further training in a related vocational or occupational area.

-help students develop the skills and knowledge they need to achieve on their chosen HE course or career pathway
+Help students develop the skills and knowledge they need to achieve on their chosen HE course or career pathway.

-help students to gain confidence in their abilities, to review and monitor their own progress and to become independent students
+Help students to gain confidence in their abilities, to review and monitor their own progress, and to become independent students.

-develop students’ research, planning, analytical and evaluation skills
+Develop students’ research, planning, analytical and evaluation skills.

-enable students to make informed choices about their future progression routes
+Enable students to make informed choices about their future progression routes.

-develop specific business skills and knowledge to enhance employment prospects
+Develop specific business skills and knowledge to enhance employment prospects.

-help students to understand the role of business in the world at large
+Help students to understand the role of business in the world at large.

-support students to develop business skills, expertise and knowledge
+Support students in developing business skills, expertise and knowledge.

-support students in their understanding of the ethical, moral and legal obligations of business organisations.
+Support students in their understanding of the ethical, moral and legal obligations of business organisations.

 2. Course Recognition

 The Access to HE Diploma (Business) meets the AVA’s policies and priorities for new provision.
-Certa’s approach to developing the new Access to HE Diploma (Business) is transparent, systematic and as consistently applied as to all other named Access to HE Diplomas.
-Certa ensures that all Access to HE Diplomas are fit for purpose in providing an appropriate preparation for study in higher education for adults from defined target groups.
+Skills and Education Group Access's approach to developing the Diploma is transparent, systematic and as consistently applied as all other named Access to HE Diplomas.
+Skills and Education Group Access ensures that all Access to HE Diplomas are fit for purpose in providing an appropriate preparation for study in HE for adults from defined target groups.

-Certa has worked with curriculum specialists and business development managers to co-ordinate and oversee the development of the Access to HE Diploma (Business).
-This has involved meetings to agree curriculum content, level, grading descriptors and general rules of combination.
-A pre-determined timetable of events was drawn up where providers were invited to meetings, or to contribute electronically if unable to attend these events, in order to meet the agreed deadlines.
+Skills and Education Group Access has worked with curriculum specialists and business development managers to co-ordinate and oversee the development of the Access to HE Diploma (Business), including curriculum content, level, grading descriptors and general rules of combination.
+A pre-determined timetable of events was drawn up where Providers were invited to meetings, or, if unable to attend these events, to contribute electronically, in order to meet the agreed upon deadlines.

 3. Diploma and Credit Specification